CarletonComputerScienceSociety/volunteers/.github/ISSUE_TEMPLATE/03-promotion.md

 *Poster link?
 Are there any important links?*

 ## ✅ Acceptance Criteria
-*Select the channels via which this should be promoted*
+*Select the channels via which this should be promoted (add an x to the box)*
 * [ ] Event has been promoted in all of the following ways:
    * [x] Posted on Instagram
    * [x] Added to Discord Events